DanielBrunnsaker/GenExp/README.md

  - target: Amino acid to base the hypothesis around (i.e. the coefficients to use)
  - N: number of patterns to present to the LLM.
 Tested with 10, performance decreases with more, and a bit boring with less than five.
  - T: temperature of the hypothesis generation step.
-Best results come with the other steps (selection and protocol) fixed with a low temperature.
+Only given as a parameter for one step, as the best results come with the other steps (selection and protocol) fixed with a low temperature.
  - alpha/beta: alpha * target_values (normalized coefficients for selected target) - beta * penalty_values (where the penalty is the sum of the normalized coefficients of the row, e.g. all amino acids except target).
 Point is to prioritize patterns that are more specific to one amino acid.
 Otherwise the conclusions will be quite unclear (can also be adapted so that we take more amino acids into account, but complicates the hypothesis, and i do not think it is needed for a proof of concept).
 High alpha, emphasise the coefficient of the target, high beta will penalize the score if the pattern is relevant for many other amino acids.